kentcdodds/kentcdodds.com/README.md

 `styles` and they build to the `app/styles` directory where our app picks them up from there.

+### Database

+We've got PostgreSQL and Prisma set up.
+Learn about the schema and learn more about what commands you can run in `./prisma/schema.prisma`.

 <!-- prettier-ignore-start -->
 [build-badge]: https://img.shields.io/github/workflow/status/kentcdodds/elaborate/validate/main?logo=github&style=flat-square
 [build]: https://github.com/kentcdodds/elaborate/actions?query=workflow%3Avalidate